Monster Mash: Re-releases and other versions

-In 1985, with American culture experiencing a growing awareness of rap music, Pickett released "Monster Rap", which describes the mad scientist's frustration at being unable to teach the dancing monster from "Monster Mash" how to talk.
+In 1985, with American culture experiencing a growing awareness of rap music, Pickett released "Monster Rap," which describes the mad scientist's frustration at being unable to teach the dancing monster from "Monster Mash" how to talk.
 The problem is solved when he teaches the monster to rap.
 A movie musical based on the song starring Pickett was released in 1995.
 During the 2004 presidential election, Pickett turned the song into a campaign video and re-titled it "Monster Slash", with lyrics by environmental campaigner Peter Altman, in which he critiqued President George W. Bush's environmental policies.

-The song is featured in the fifteenth episode of the Simpsons fourth season, when radio presenter Marty accidentally plays it for Valentine's Day (and again later in the episode for President's Day), trying to cover up his mistake by pretending that it is kind of a love song ("all the monsters enjoying each other's company").

-In 1989, Stuart Hersh began managing Pickett, and upon learning Pickett did not own the master recording to "Monster Mash", the pair in 1993 recorded a perfect copy of the original "Monster Mash" that they then used to undercut the owners of the track, Universal.
-According to Hersh, the company was unconcerned with the song's legacy and was instead "preoccupied with how much money they could get off (the song)".
+In 1989, Stuart Hersh began managing Pickett, and upon learning Pickett did not own the master recording of "Monster Mash", the pair in 1993 recorded a perfect copy of the original "Monster Mash" that they then used to undercut the owners of the track, Universal.
+According to Hersh, the company was unconcerned with the song's legacy and was instead "preoccupied wth how much money they could get off (the song)."
 Pickett was missing out on thousands of dollars in licensing fees, but Hersh and Pickett's goal was not just to make money.
 They sought instead to help keep "Monster Mash" relevant: by making "Monster Mash" affordable to independent production houses, they ensured it would always have a place in culture.

-The backing singers for the record were The Blossoms, led by Darlene Love.

-On the Digital Song Sales chart, the song peaked at position 27 during 2005, 2007 to 2011 and from 2013 to 2017, and is played annually on the Sirius XM Satellite Radio.

-In 2012, the song ranked at number 25 on Billboard.

-An unrelated version of "Transylvania Twist" (the original featuring on the album The Original Monster Mash), was written for the film Spookley the Square Pumpkin.
-The film version is more reminiscent of "Monster Mash" than the original track.

-Comedian Nick Wiger appeared annually on the Comedy Bang!
-Bang!
-Halloween podcast as a character named Leo Karpatze who originally wrote Monster Mash but was forced to change the lyrics due to profanity.
-Wiger would appear on the show and pretend to have a new song to sing but would only sing the same profanity-laced version of Monster Mash.

-Blair Packham wrote and performed "One Hit Wonder" in 2004 about the later years of Bobby Pickett's musical career and Pickett's relationship with his most-recognized song.
+In the Big City Greens episode Blood Moon, A parody of the song is played called the "Monster Man" plays in the Greens' Halloween party in their house.